 In a single button push the instrument measures:

-For many years a standard glossmeter has been specified and used as a quality control tool for quantifying and validating surface appearance quality.
-It is based on a long-established measurement principle which compares the amount of light transmitted onto a surface with the amount reflected from it at a fixed measurement angle.
-This produces a value of gloss which is unique to that surface.
+For many years a standard gloss meter has been specified and used as a Q.A. tool for quantifying and validating surface appearance quality.
+It is based on a long established measurement principle, this compares the amount of light transmitted onto a surface with the amount reflected from it at a fixed measurement angle.
+This produces a value of gloss unique to that surface.
 This gloss value, however, can often be misleading as it does not define other surface appearance effects that can be seen visually.

-The ten panels above demonstrate this difference visually.
+The ten panels above demonstrate this visual difference.

-This visual vs.measured discrepancy is due to the texture being present on the surface which is caused by large and microscopic structures.
+This visual versus measured discrepancy is due to the texture being present on the surface caused by large (orange peel) and microscopic structures (haze).

-Due to the limitations in measurement technology, a gloss meter is therefore unable to detect these structures as it can only determine gloss values.
-This is why visually the surfaces appear substandard.
+Due to the limitations in measurement technology a gloss meter is, therefore, unable to detect these structures as it can only determine gloss values hence why visually the surfaces appear substandard.

 Reflectance values for low gloss matt surfaces are too low to be able to determine any differences when observed visually – so predominantly gloss is of importance.

 However, as the reflectance value increases towards high gloss the effects of surface texture become more significant, therefore, as defined above, for these surfaces the use of the 20-degree angle is preferred for greater accuracy and resolution.

 Gloss is the visual sensation associated with the perceived brightness of direct light reflected from a surface.
 Surfaces with high reflectance are determined as glossy; less reflective surfaces are semi-gloss or matt.